Jason and I made a deal a long time ago that our birthdays would be about experiences.

 So without further ado, here is my tried-and-true [though sometimes finicky, as indicative of this week’s batch] croissant recipe.
 The time for preparation varies from 6 hours to several days, depending on how you time your turns and rests.
 It’s a lot of effort, but we promise they’re worth every buttery bite!

-We suggest enjoying croissants when their warm, right out of the oven.
+We suggest enjoying croissants when they are warm, right out of the oven.
 Though freshly baked croissants will also keep well in the freezer for two to three weeks if you need to make them in advance.

 - 3 – 1/2 c.
 [1 lb] all purpose flour

 - 1/4 c.
 [2 oz] sugar

 - 1/2 c.
 [4 oz] warm water

 - 1/2 c.
 [2 – 1/4 oz] flour — if needed

 - 1 – 1/4 c.
 [10 oz.] butter

 - 1/2 c.
 [2 oz] flour